USCbiostats/rbootcamp/projects/03-life/README.md

 > 3. Any live cell with more than three live neighbors dies, as if by overpopulation.
 > 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+# Objectives

+1. Simulate conway's game of life

-## Things to consider
+To achieve so, you need to consider the following

 1.  *The grid is infinite*, so, in the case of edge cells, to calculate the number of active neighbors, you'll need to consider the opposite side of it.

-2. You can either use the [magick](https://cran.r-project.org/package=magick), or the [animation](https://cran.r-project.org/package=animation) R packages to create a GIF animation of your work.

-3. Try using matrix algebra to compute the number of active neighbours, otherwise the problem can become very hard to compute (in terms of speed).
+2. Try using matrix algebra to compute the number of active neighbours, otherwise the problem can become very hard to compute (in terms of speed).

 To motivate, here you'll find a couple of examples that I was able to build for this:

 ![The Glider and The Beacon](life1.gif)

 ![A randomly active population (75%)](life2.gif)

+You can either use the [magick](https://cran.r-project.org/package=magick), or the [animation](https://cran.r-project.org/package=animation) R packages to create a GIF animation of your work.